Soyuz MS-09: Air leak

-Further reports and investigation were enacted thereafter.
-Prokopyev was quoted as saying that the drill hole was made from the inside; however, it is still unclear when it was made.
-In September 2019, the head of Roscosmos Dmitry Rogozin claimed that Roscosmos exactly knows what happened, but that the agency would keep this information secret.
-On April 20, 2021, a major Russian language tabloid Moskovskij Komsomolets published an article citing a post by Vadim Lukashevich in Facebook who claimed that the hole was drilled by Serena Auñón-Chancellor, which was disputed by NASA and called "preposterous" by Ars Technica.
+Further reports and investigations were enacted thereafter.
+Prokopyev was quoted as saying that the drill hole was made from the inside, but it is unclear when it was made.
+(According to NASA officials, they know exactly when the leak began and no US astronauts were reportedly near the Russian segment, where the Soyuz was docked.)
+In September 2019, the head of Roscosmos, Dmitry Rogozin, claimed that Roscosmos knows exactly what happened but that the agency would keep this information secret.
+On 20 April 2021, major Russian language tabloid Moskovskij Komsomolets published an article citing a Facebook post by Vadim Lukashevich which claimed that the hole was drilled by Serena Auñón-Chancellor, after a blood clot developed in her jugular vein (a medical case which did occur), which was disputed by NASA and called "preposterous" by Ars Technica.
+The results of a Roscosmos investigation were later handed over to "law enforcement authorities" in late 2021, with state media promoting a new theory: that Auñón-Chancellor drilled the hole while "due to suffering [psychologically] after a failed romantic relationship with one of the crew members".